 - Brush the rim of the dish with beaten egg, then roll out the pastry until it’s large enough to cover the dish.
 Lay the pastry lid on top, press the edges to seal, and trim off the excess pastry.

 - Brush the whole pie with beaten egg and decorate with the leftover pastry.
 Cut several large vent holes in the top.

 - Preheat the oven to 400 F.

-- Bake the lamb pie at 400 F for about 35 minutes, until the pastry is a rich golden brown.
-Check the pie occasionally as it bakes, since the pastry may puff up in places.
+- Bake at 400 F for about 35 minutes, until the pastry is a rich golden brown.
+Check it occasionally as it bakes, since the pastry may puff up in places.
 If it does, open up one of the vent holes with the tip of a knife to release the steam buildup.

-- Allow the pie to cool on a wire rack for at least 15 minutes (preferably 45-60 minutes) before serving to allow the filling to set.
+- Allow it to cool on a wire rack for at least 15 minutes (preferably 45-60 minutes) before serving to allow the filling to set.